-- During the lab, verify with the teacher that the preparatory exercises in Part I are completed. - · Each student should hand in individually completed solution. - Use the provided answer sheet and add printouts of pictures and source code as requested. - You may discuss the problem among fellow students.
+- Each student should hand in individually completed solution. - Use the provided answer sheet and add printouts of pictures and source code as requested. - You may discuss the problem among fellow students.
 If you receive considerable help from someone, say so in your solutions. - Do not copy solutions or code from others.
-Do not lend your solution or your code to other students. - A correct solution submitted at the latest December 8 is worth 2 bonus point on the final exam.
+Do not lend your solution or your code to other students. - A correct solution submitted at the latest December 13 at 12.00 (noon) is worth 2 bonus point on the final exam.
 An almost correct solution submitted in time will also entitle to bonus points, provided the solution is corrected before the final exam. - 1.
 Implement your own version of Heun's method to solve the system of ODEs